Health Savings Accounts may provide you with remarkable tax advantages.

 HSAs offer you three potential opportunities for tax savings.
 Your account contributions are tax free (that is, tax deductible), the earnings in your account grow tax free, and you can withdraw funds from your HSA, tax free, so long as they are used to pay for qualified health care expenses, such as deductibles, co-payments, and hospitalization costs.
 (HSA funds may not be used to pay health insurance premiums.)1,3

 At age 65, you can even turn to your HSA for retirement income.
-Currently, federal tax law allows an HSA owner 65 or older to withdraw HSA funds for any purpose, tax free.
-Yes, any purpose.
-You can use the money to pad your retirement income; you can use it to pay Medicare premiums or long-term care insurance premiums.
+Current federal tax law allow an HSA owner 65 and older to withdraw HSA funds for any purpose, penalty free.
+You can use the an HSA to pay Medicare premiums (other than premiums for a Medicare supplemental policy, such as Medigap) or extended-care insurance premiums.
 No Required Minimum Distributions (RMDs) are ever required of HSA owners.
-(Prior to age 65, an HSA withdrawal not used for qualified medical expenses is assessed a 20% I.R.S. penalty.)3
+Keep in mind, however, if you take a distribution that is not used for a qualified medical expense, the money may be taxable and a penalty could apply, depending on your age.3

 Why is an HSA less attractive for some people?
 Well, the first thing to mention is the related high-deductible health plan.
 When you enroll in one of these plans, you agree to pay all (or nearly all) of the cost of medicines, hospital stays, and doctor and dentist visits out of your pocket until that high insurance deductible is reached.1